Employee Spotlight: Tess Waresmith

 I also had an additional obstacle when I arrived in Singapore due to the fact that I was the only person from Acceleration Partners in the region.
 Suddenly, I had to make impactful business decisions on my own.
 Eventually, I was able to create a network of people that could help me in the region and strategically organized my weeks in such a way that I could get the support I needed from my manager in the U.S., while managing a 12-hour time difference.

-This was years ago though, and we now have around 10 people in APAC with years of valuable experience in a variety of industries, so you could say things have changed.
+This was years ago though, and we now have many people in APAC with years of valuable experience in a variety of industries, so you could say things have changed.

 And your personal takeaway?